sukhjinder-kumar/PDF_Extractor/Readme.md

 2. `/total_transactional_cost`: Takes transactions as input and return total amount.
 The output is a string, so use float(output) to typecast into float.
 Note transactions as is made up of classes and can't be passed directly to api, conversion into dict must be done.
 See test_api file to see how we did there.
 It is exact same as response given by filter_transaction api.

 3. `/transactional_cost_timeframe`: Takes transactions, intial_date, and end_date as input and return amount spent during that duration.
 Here to output is str and typecasting is needed to convert into float.

+Note that though tempting to generalize the code to any bank statement, it best works on bank statements of form similar to one inside `Attachement\` folder